OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 At the same time we were aware that there had been a call for a single email address for the council.
 Our Customer Service team  resisted this, as a previous attempt to use one had resulted in a deluge of general enquiries that needed significant staff time to categorise and forward to the most appropriate service.

-The new page was launched as part of the new site in January 2016 with a generic Contact Us form, with service categories to help speed up the processing of the responses.
+The new page was launched as part of the new site in January 2016 with a generic Contact Us form, using service categories to help speed up the processing of the responses.
 Without a corporate customer service email address, all submissions were forwarded to the webmaster address looked after by our team.

 After 8 days we'd received 107 form submissions, which outstripped our ability to handle them and reflected users were defaulting to email rather than using the rest of the site.
+Things had to change, and we took down the form link.

 ## Options we considered